sanu0/Face-Verification-Application/README.md

 3. **Run the Notebook:**
    - Run the notebook to create and train your own face verification model using the specified techniques.

 4. **Start the Server:**
-   - Navigate to the root directory where `server.js` and `package.json` files are located.
+   - Navigate to the root directory where `requirements.txt` and `package.json` files are located.
+   - Run `pip install requirements.txt` to install necessary python packages.
    - Run `npm install` to install necessary dependencies.
    - Run `node server.js` to spin up the server.
    - Voilà!
 Your project is now running, and you can access the web app for face verification tasks.